meilisearch/documentation/guides/advanced_guides/search_parameters.md

   - `<Value>`: The value which will be used to filter documents.

 The attribute value used for filtering must be **equal to** the existing attribute value in the documents.
-Filters accept **only one** parameter.

 The **comparison is done in a case-insensitive manner**.

 #### Example